-Suicide is one of the most unbearable types of sudden loss that a family can endure, and one of the most difficult ones to process.
+Suicide is one of the most unbearable types of sudden loss that a family can endure, and is most difficult to process.
 There are a number of reasons for this.
 Firstly, it is by its very nature an intentional act caused by human hand.
-Secondly, the reasons for committing suicide are often hidden.
-As a result, apart from sadness and sorrow, those left behind might feel anger towards the person who committed suicide.
+Secondly, the reasons for suicide are often unknown.
+As a result, apart from sadness and sorrow, those left behind might feel anger towards the person who die by suicide.
 They may also feel guilty about not having realized the seriousness of the situation, or for not having done enough to prevent the suicide.
 This type of death can result in shame, anger and guilt, if family members blame themselves, or are blamed by others for the death.
-In times of disaster or in the aftermath of large accidents, more people commit suicide than under secure circumstances.
+In times of disaster or in the aftermath of large accidents, more people die from suicide than under secure circumstances.